ConfusedPolarBear/intro-skipper/docs/web_interface.md

 ## Method 1: mounting the new web interface

-1. Download the latest compiled version of the web interface from [the releases tab](https://github.com/ConfusedPolarBear/intro-skipper/releases) (or compile [from source](https://github.com/ConfusedPolarBear/jellyfin-web/tree/intros))
+1. Download the latest compiled version of the web interface from [GitHub actions](https://github.com/ConfusedPolarBear/intro-skipper/suites/6986965700/artifacts/273461104) (or compile [from source](https://github.com/ConfusedPolarBear/jellyfin-web/tree/intros))
+   1. The GitHub actions download link will only work if you are signed in to GitHub.
 2. Extract the archive somewhere on your server and make note of the full path to the `dist` folder
 3. Mount the `dist` folder to your container as `/jellyfin/jellyfin-web`.
 Example docker-compose snippet:
 ```yaml